Research Summary

 Prior to this report being published in 2021 a number of key research reports have been published on the use of the DTS system while research was conducted over a 12-year period.

 RAULT, J. L, HEMSWORTH, P.H., CAKEBREAD, P.L MELLOR, D.J & JOHNSON, C.B.
 2014.
-Evaluation of microwave energy as a humane stunning technique based on electroencephalography *EEG) of anaethetised cattle.
+Evaluation of Electromagnetic energy as a humane stunning technique based on electroencephalography *EEG) of anaethetised cattle.
 Animal Welfare, 23, 391-400

 SMALL, A., MCLEAN, D., NIEMEYER, D., LEA, J., HUGHES, J. & RALPH, J. 2015.
 Dielectric induction of temporary insensibility in cattle - animal trials.
 Sydney: Meat & Livestock Australia.